Palmer Luckey: Oculus VR

-Beginning in 2009, when he was 16, he began building VR headsets of his own design.
-Existing head-mounted displays in the market suffered from low contrast, high latency, low field-of-view, high cost, and extreme bulk and weight.
-He completed his first prototype, called PR1, at age 17 in his parents' garage in 2010, which featured a 90-degree field of view, low latency, and built-in haptic feedback.
+In 2009, when he was 16, he began building VR headsets of his own design.
+Existing head-mounted displays in the market suffered from low contrast and field-of-view, high latency and cost, and extreme bulk and weight.
+He completed his first prototype, called PR1, at age 17 in his parents' garage, which featured a 90-degree field of view, low latency, and built-in haptic feedback.
 Ultimately, he built more than 50 head-mounted displays.
 To fund these projects, he earned at least US$36,000 by fixing and reselling damaged iPhones and working part-time as a groundskeeper, youth sailing coach, and computer repair technician.

 Luckey developed a series of prototypes exploring features like 3D stereoscopy, wireless, and extreme 270-degree field-of-view, while also decreasing the size and weight of his systems.
 He shared regular updates on his progress on MTBS3D, a forum frequented by a small number of virtual reality enthusiasts.
 He called his 6th-generation unit the "Oculus Rift", which was intended to be sold as a do-it-yourself kit on Kickstarter to fellow enthusiasts.
 He launched Oculus VR in April 2012 to facilitate the official launch of the Kickstarter campaign.